queryluke/masseffect-5e-data/text/en/species/volus.md

 ---
 name: Volus
 alignment: >-
-  Volus society tends towards lawful as a whole, with clans fighting over economic resources and aggressive negotiating, even if they are individually chaotic individuals.
+  Volus society tends towards lawful as a whole, with clans fighting over economic resources and aggressive negotiating.
+Even if they are chaotic individuals.
   They tend towards neutral morality.
 size: Volus are between 1 and 1.5 meters (3-5 feet).
 Your size is Small.
 snippet: >-
   The volus hail from Irune, which possesses a high-pressure greenhouse